NeuroJSON/bjdata/Binary_JData_Specification.md

-Binary JData: An efficient interchange format for complex binary data
+Binary JData: A portable interchange format for complex binary data
 ============================================================

 - **Status of this document**: This document is currently under development.